Community Foundation of White County

 Richard and Betty Graf, parents of Sandy Hageman and Susan Bledsoe, were devoted farmers committed to God, family, and community.

 Eugene Hageman was born in 1920, the oldest of 9 children.
-He became a successful farmer in Remington, was father to Steve and Suzan, and a founding partner of Remington Seeds.
+He became a successful farmer in Remington, was a father to Steve and Suzan, and a founding partner of Remington Seeds.
 A kind and hard-working man who never had the chance to go to college, he believed in “leaving things better than you found them, especially the land.”

 Murt Harrington was born north of Goodland in 1898.
 A livestock dealer, businessman, real estate investor, and storyteller, Murt was one of the most well-known and well-loved people in the community.
 He became a surrogate and beloved grandfather to Steve and Suzan Hageman and inspired Steve to get involved in the real estate business.